damianjankowski/o11y-lab/README.md

-# [DRAFT] Serverless Unified Observability Done Right: I wrote a Tutorial so you Don’t Have To!
+# [DRAFT] Serverless Unified Observability Done Right: I wrote a Tutorial so you Don't Have To!

+Hi, I am Damian Jankowski currently working as a Site Reliability and Platform Engineering at Kitopi in Cracow, Poland.
+I hope this tutorial will help you get a better understanding about serverless observability.
+Let's start with why I tihnk this is important!

 # Intro